Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Introduction

 This paper is organized as follows.
-In Sect.\ \ref{s:NO_bodies}, we recall the definition of Newton-Okounkov bodies, and review results of \cite{FO}.
-In Sect.\ \ref{s:Clusterval}, we recall some basic facts on cluster algebras, and define our main valuations.
-In Sect.\ \ref{s:GHKK}, we review Gross-Hacking-Keel-Kontsevich's toric degenerations, and relate them with Newton-Okounkov bodies.
-Sect.\ \ref{s:GHKK} is independent of the rest of this paper; hence readers who are mainly interested in the results concerning Newton-Okounkov bodies of Schubert varieties may skip this section.
-Sect.\ \ref{s:unipcell} is devoted to recalling Berenstein-Fomin-Zelevinsky's cluster structure on unipotent cells.
-In Sect.\ \ref{s:rel_with_stringNZ}, we realize string polytopes and Nakashima-Zelevinsky polytopes as Newton-Okounkov bodies arising from cluster structures.
-In Sect.\ \ref{s:symmetric_case}, we restrict ourselves to the case that the Cartan matrix is symmetric, and prove Theorem 3 and Corollary 4 above.
-Sect.\ \ref{s:cluster_cone} is devoted to studying ray generators of cluster cones in some specific cases.
+In Section \ref{s:NO_bodies}, we recall the definition of Newton--Okounkov bodies, and review results of \cite{FO}.
+In Section \ref{s:Clusterval}, we recall some basic facts on cluster algebras, and define our main valuations.
+In Section \ref{s:GHKK}, we review Gross--Hacking--Keel--Kontsevich's toric degenerations, and relate them with Newton--Okounkov bodies.
+Section \ref{s:GHKK} is independent of the rest of this paper; hence readers who are mainly interested in the results concerning Newton--Okounkov bodies of Schubert varieties may skip this section.
+In Section \ref{s:unipcell}, we recall Berenstein--Fomin--Zelevinsky's cluster structure on unipotent cells, and show Proposition A above by using the existence of a $\c$-basis of $\c[U_w ^-]$ with desirable properties.
+In Section \ref{s:rel_with_stringNZ}, we realize string polytopes and Nakashima--Zelevinsky polytopes as Newton--Okounkov bodies arising from cluster structures.
+Theorem C above is also proved in this section.
+In Section \ref{s:superpotential_polytopes}, we relate our Newton--Okounkov bodies arising from cluster structures with superpotential polytopes introduced in \cite{GHKK}.
+Section \ref{s:cluster_cone} is devoted to studying ray generators of cluster cones in some specific cases.

-\begin{ack}\normalfont The authors are grateful to Lara Bossinger, Elie Casbi, Tsukasa Ishibashi, Yoshiyuki Kimura, Bea Schumann, and Xin Fang for helpful comments and fruitful discussions. \end{ack}
+\begin{ack}\normalfont The authors are grateful to Lara Bossinger, Elie Casbi, Xin Fang, Akihiro Higashitani, Tsukasa Ishibashi, Yoshiyuki Kimura, and Bea Schumann for helpful comments and fruitful discussions.
+The authors thank Jiarui Fei for informing them of his results in \cite{Fei17,Fei:tensor}.
+The authors would also like to thank anonymous referees for reading the manuscript carefully and for suggesting many improvements. \end{ack}